-35.1 The Maximum number of vehicles permitted per heat/race (not including the final) is fifteen (15) for tracks under 380 (three hundred and eighty) meters in length, and 20 (twenty) for longer tracks, Only thereafter will the class be divided.
-35.2 In the Finals, the maximum number of vehicles permitted in a final will be 20 (twenty) starters for tracks under 380 (three hundred and eighty) meters and up to 26 (twenty-six) for longer tracks.
+35.1 The Maximum number of vehicles permitted per heat/race not including the final is twenty six (26) for tracks under 380 (three hundred and eighty) meters in length, and thirty-two (32) for longer tracks, Only thereafter will the class be divided.
+35.2 In the Finals, the maximum number of vehicles permitted in a final will be 20 (twenty) starters for tracks under 380 (three hundred and eighty) meters and up to 26 (twenty six) for longer tracks.
 35.3 In the event of a class being split, in heat/race 2 (two), the number of vehicles that have fallen out and the total of the two (2) split classes equals the maximum in the races/heats, these two split groups are to be grouped together for race/heat 2 (two).
 35.4 The inverted pole position competitors shall toss a coin to determine which group takes pole position.
-35.5 The number of laps for the races/heats shall be two (2) more than the number of starters; 35.6 Final heat: The number of laps for the final shall be determined by the Officials, laps however, may not be less than 6 (six) and may not exceed 30 (thirty) laps, irrespective on the number of starters;
+35.5 The number of laps for the races/heats shall be two (2) more than the number of starters; (unless Championship regulations specify otherwise) 35.6 Final heat: The number of laps for the final shall be determined by the Officials, laps however, may not be less than ten (10) and may not exceed 30 (thirty) laps, irrespective of the number of starters (unless Championship regulations specify otherwise)

 OT 36.
-1/3 GRID POSTIONS
+1/3 GRID POSITIONS

-36.1 1/3 (one third) Grid positions are for bigger events, which includes Regional and National Championships.
-36.2 NUMBER OF ENTRIES: 14 (fourteen) and less, draw pole invert.
-15 (fifteen) and more, 1/3 (one third) grid split - A, B, C 36.3 R1, R2, R3 - every competitor gets a chance to compete against each other in two heats, other than the finals; 36.4 FINALS - competitors who have scored points may enter the final as per GRR23.5.
-36.5 1/3 (one third) Classes, when a competitor falls out, you simply move up in the line on your side, there will be no crossing over or shuffling of the grids
+36.1 1/3 (one third) Grid positions are where entry exceeds prescribed track limit . bigger events, which includes Regional and National Championships 36.2 NUMBER OF ENTRIES: 14 (fourteen) and less, draw pole invert.
+15 (fifteen) and more, 1/3 (one third) grid split A, B, C 36.3 R1, R2, R3 - every competitor gets a chance to compete against each other in two heats, other than the finals; 36.4 FINALS - competitors who have scored points may enter the final as per GRR23.5.

+36.5 1/3 (one third) Classes, when a competitor falls out, the gap is closed as each competitor moves up one grid position if one competitor has fallen out etc. you simply move up in the line on your side, there will be no crossing over or shuffling of the grids ------ --